KankakeeCommunityCollege/recover-newsroom/_posts/2023-05-05-kcc-is-a-2023-military-friendly-school.md

 Throughout Illinois, there are only 14 community colleges which achieved a Military Friendly® designation this year.

-According to **[militaryfriendly.com](http://www.militaryfriendly.com/schools/){: target="_blank" rel="noopener"},** “The data we evaluate to determine Military Friendly® designations and awards are sourced from three categories, which we call the three Ps: Public data sources, Proprietary data from our survey and Personal data from surveys of veterans themselves.
+According to **[militaryfriendly.com](http://www.militaryfriendly.com/schools/){: target="_blank" rel="noopener"},** “The data we evaluate to determine Military Friendly® designations and awards are sourced from three categories, which we call the three P's: Public data sources, Proprietary data from our survey and Personal data from surveys of veterans themselves.
 Our Military Friendly Advisory Council then gives guidance including diverse perspective on methodology.
 Data is then pushed through a pre-determined algorithm as per our methodology.
 Results are audited by EY (Ernst & Young).”
 Measurements included “ability to meet thresholds for retention, graduation, job placement, repayment, persistence, and loan default rates for all students and specifically, for student veterans,” according to the site.

 The 2023-24 Military Friendly® Schools list is published in the May 2023 issue of G.I.
 Jobs magazine and can be found at [www.militaryfriendly.com/schools](http://www.militaryfriendly.com/schools/).